-Jaime León Montoya Vásquez General Accountant - Professional Card No. 45056-T (See attached certification)
+Jaime León Montoya Vásquez General Accountant - Professional Card No. 45056-T

-16P

-Carlos Ignacio Gallego Palacio President (See attached certification)
+16P Carlos Ignacio Gallego Palacio

 Bibiana Moreno Vásquez External Auditor - Professional Card No. 167200-T Member of PricewaterhouseCoopers Ltda.
-(See attached certification)

 A MESSAGE FROM THE MANAGEMENT AT GRUPO NUTRESA

 Grupo Nutresa S.A. is the leader in processed foods in Colombia and one of the most relevant players in this sector in Latin America, with consolidated annual sales of COP 7.9 billion, annually (2015), in 8 Business Units: Cold Cuts, Biscuits, Chocolate, Tresmontes Luchetti (TMLUC), Coffee, Retail Foods, Ice Cream, and Pasta.
 Grupo Nutresa is a diversified company in terms of geographical reach, products, and supplying; with direct presence in 14 countries and international sales in 71 countries.